 - Eggs – Scrambled eggs add protein and richness.
 You can leave them out for a vegetarian/vegan dish.

-🔪 How to Make Easy Fried Rice
+🔪 How to Make This Easy Egg Fried Rice Recipe

 - Sauté Onion and Garlic: Set a large skillet or wok over medium heat.
 Melt the butter, and then add the diced onion.
 Cook until soft.
 Stir in the minced garlic and cook for another 30 seconds until fragrant.